Important Legal Disclaimer

 - Properties over $1,000,000: 1.2% of purchase price

-This balances predictability with scalability in the buyers agent vs DIY calculation.
+This balances predictability with scalability in your hiring decision.

-Understanding the difference helps you see the buyers agent cost value:
+Knowing the gap helps you see the value:

 Selling Agent (Free to Buyers)